auth0/docs/articles/quickstart/native/react-native-expo/interactive.md

 <!-- markdownlint-disable MD002 MD012 MD041 -->

 ::: warning
 This SDK is not compatible with "Expo Go" app.
-It is compatible only with Custom Dev Client and EAS builds
+It is compatible only with Custom Dev Client and EAS builds.
 :::

 ## Configure Auth0 {{{ data-action=configure }}}